How much do Medical Expert Witnesses Earn? What can you charge?

 The lower range reflects, for example:

-- PhD of PsyD Licensed Psychologist (vs. an MD or DO who can charge more)
+- PhD of PsyD Licensed Psychologist, (vs. an MD or DO who can charge more)

-- Nurse Practitioner or Nurse Specialist with Medical-Legal experience
+- Nurse Practitioner or Nurse Specialist with Medical-Legal experience and specialist training

-- Physician fresh out of residency, pre Board-Certification, and without testimony experience
+- Physician fresh out of residency, pre-Board-Certification, and without testimony experience

 My experience is that fees fall in the ranges below and for the reasons given.
 They are the mean (not the average).
 I explain later how I derive the information and factors that push the numbers into higher or lower outliers.